jazzband/django-simple-menu/README.rst

 inside a block and a new varaible named ``menus`` will be added to the context.
 You can now iterate over this ``menus`` object to render your menus.

-To quickly see everything in action and evaluate django-simple-menut please check out the `example project`_.
+To quickly see everything in action and evaluate django-simple-menu please check out the `example project`_.

 .. _example project: https://github.com/borgstrom/django-simple-menu/tree/master/example